Cooling Therapy for HIE

 Table of content

-Hypoxic-Ischemic Encephalopathy (HIE) is a type of brain dysfunction that occurs when the brain experiences a significant lack of oxygen or blood flow for an extended period.
-Cooling therapy, also known as therapeutic hypothermia, is a treatment used to reduce the risk of severe brain damage in newborns who have experienced HIE.
-This therapy involves lowering the baby’s body temperature to slow down the metabolic rate of brain cells, thereby reducing the extent of brain injury.
-It is a crucial intervention in neonatal intensive care units (NICUs) to improve outcomes for infants with HIE.
+Hypoxic-ischemic encephalopathy (HIE) is a severe brain dysfunction that occurs when a newborn’s brain experiences a lack of oxygen or blood flow.
+Cooling therapy for HIE, also known as therapeutic hypothermia, is a highly effective treatment used to mitigate the risk of severe brain damage in infants.
+By reducing the body temperature of the affected newborn, the therapy slows down the brain’s metabolic rate, thereby minimizing brain injury.
+This intervention plays a critical role in neonatal intensive care units (NICUs), improving outcomes for newborns suffering from HIE.

 Types of Cooling Therapy for HIE